yuksk/SIDAM/readme.md

 # SIDAM

 *SIDAM* (**S**pectroscopic **I**maging **D**ata **A**nalysis **M**acro) is
-a software for data analysis of scanning tunneling spectroscopy.
-Compared with other software for SPM data analysis such as WSxM, SPIP, or Gwyddion, SIDAM is developed especially for handling 3D data (positions and energy) of spectroscopic imaging (or scanning tunneling spectroscopy).
+a software for data analysis of spectroscopic imaging scanning tunneling microscopy / scanning tunneling spectroscopy.
+Compared with other software for SPM data analysis such as WSxM, SPIP, or Gwyddion, SIDAM is developed especially for handling 3D data (x, y, and energy).

 Frequently used basic features: